 Where is the Money Coming From?

 This is how the system works.
 The companies contact Submission Technology and pay them commissions for every person who accepts the offer.
-Then, part of these commissions is passed on to you as cashback reward.
+Then, part of these commissions is paid to you as cashback reward.

 One can expect to earn more than £1000 at the end.
 However, the home page states they have paid only over £95000 in total so far.
-That is a good reason to believe not every member manage to finish all the 26 offers and cash out for some reason.
+That is a good reason to believe not every member finishes all the 26 offers and cash out.

 What Happens After You Complete the Offers?

-What is frustrating is the fact that you are not able to see what the next offer is.
+What is frustrating is the fact that you cannot see what the next offer is.
 For example, “Offer 1” has 3 other options in it.
 You can see all of them and choose which one you prefer.
 Once you complete it, you go to “Offer 2”.
 However, you are not able to see the options for “Offer 2” until you complete “Offer 1”.
 So, you never know what to expect.

-Let’s say you paid £10 for a casino in “Offer 5”.
+Let’s say you paid £10 for “Offer 5”.
 For “Offer 6”, you have to give more money.
-If you reject it, you will give up on all the money you spent and gained so far with the system.
+If you reject it, you will give up on all the money you spent and have gained so far with the system.